fred-wang/MozillaCentralPatches/README.txt

   { mathml-clipboard-3.diff
   { mathml-clipboard-4.diff
   { mathml-clipboard-5.diff
+  { mathml-clipboard-6.diff
    => Add a copy MathML command?
       Register Mac flavors?
 Implement TeX paste in plain text editor?
+      Use XML serializer/parser?

   { nsMathMLChar.diff
    => Not tested much (may change the rendering of some operators).

+   { bug415413.diff
+   => Does not work.

 * Experimental and old patches: